Polymer/old-docs-site/app/3.0/start/install-3-0.md

 <!-- toc -->

-Install the Polymer 3.0 prerequisites, and get started with the Polymer 3.0 library.

 ## Install the Polymer 3.0 prerequisites

 The Polymer 3.0 library is published to the [npm registry](https://docs.npmjs.com).
 Polymer